ralphhermeling/group0/src/doc/threads/strict_priority_scheduler.md

 **Single effective priority field**: Initially considered storing computed effective priority, but this creates synchronization issues and potential staleness.
 The computed approach is cleaner.

 **Global donation table**: Could track all donations in a system-wide structure, but per-thread lists provide better locality and simpler cleanup.

+**Separate condition waiter structures**: Initially considered creating wrapper structures for condition variable waiters, but reusing `thread->elem` is more efficient since threads can only be in one waiting state at a time.

 ### Potential Limitations